7 Tips for a Smoother Loan Process: Getting Your Ministry Docs In A Row

 - Uninsured investment accounts

-- Listing of all real property owned by the ministry
+- List of all real estate owned by the ministry, including its value

 - A copy of the most recent property tax statements

-- Construction or renovation work completed and the date the work was completed
+- A list of all construction or renovation for the property.
+Include the date the work was completed.

 - Environmental studies

 - Most recent land survey

 - Grant/Warranty Deeds